 It sounds almost comical!
 There I was, now dressed in readiness (my pajamas), with my lamps (candles) lit!
 But it was such a picture to me of how I should be waiting for Jesus’ return, not wasting my time in idleness.
 And just when I thought I knew all that God could tell me through His Word, these perfectly timed circumstances arose to show me I really didn’t know all that much!
 I want to be dressed in readiness, with my candles burning—expectant, responsive, alert, faithful, sensible, obedient, serving the Lord as I await His return.

-The junior high pastor at church preached on this passage yesterday, which reminded me again of this story.
 “Be dressed in readiness, and keep your lamps lit.”